Alnaimi-/Twikell-Web/README.md

 ## Configuring the project remotely

 To ssh to the EC2 server you must first download the *twikell-public.pem* key pair for authentication.
-Once it's downloaded CD into the folder and run in terminal:
+Once it's downloaded CD into the folder and run in terminal.
+You only need to do this if you wish to browse the files or change something on the remote server:

 1. `chmod 600 twikell-public.pem`
 2. `ssh -v -i twikell-public.pem ubuntu@ec2-54-194-118-199.eu-west-1.compute.amazonaws.com`